 Way #1.
 Cutting in Half

 The fastest way to cut a dragon fruit either for self-enjoyment for to test the BRIX score is cutting it in half.

-A cutting board is optional, but it can provide some additional grip.
-If the fruit is big, you can hold onto one side of it as anchor, then slice through.
+A cutting board is optional for this style, but it can provide some additional grip.
+If the fruit is big, you can hold onto one side of it as anchor, then slice through in the middle.